-He returned to WCBI from Jackson in December 2013 and now helps guide the newsroom as assistant news director and assignment editor and doing special reporting while anchoring the 6 p.m. newscast each week night with veteran co-anchor Aundrea Self.
+He returned to WCBI from Jackson in December 2013 and now helps guide the newsroom as the news director, while anchoring the 6 p.m. newscast each weeknight with veteran co-anchor Aundrea Self.

-His work helped convince the Legislature to ban use and possession of Salvia in the state.
-He was on the scene for days after deadly tornadoes raked across North Mississippi and West Alabama on April 27, 2011 and has followed the rebuilding for years since then.
+His work helped convince the Legislature to ban the use and possession of Salvia in the state.
+He was on the scene for days after deadly tornadoes raked across North Mississippi and West Alabama on April 27, 2011, and has followed the rebuilding for years since then.

 He was there when former President Barack Obama brought his presidential campaign to Columbus in 2008.
 He witnessed an inmate execution at the Mississippi State Penitentiary at Parchment.